 and beach boardwalks.

-- Mashed potatoes: The national dish of
+Mashed potatoes: Some call this the national dish of

-Canada!
-Also, extremely popular in the States.
-White potatoes
+Canada.
+Also, wildly popular in the States.

 are boiled and then mashed with milk, butter, salt, and pepper.

 Usually served with a gravy based on the meat accompanying them

 or butter.
 Nouveau versions may use garlic or exotic coloured

 potatoes.
 Some chefs like to leave the peel on for extra colour

 and texture.
 In Texas, you may find beef booth used instead of